Los Nevados National Natural Park: Glacial retreat

-At the end of the 19th century, six glaciers existed on the peaks of El Ruiz, Santa Isabel, Tolima, El Cisne, Quindío and the current Paramillo de Santa Rosa, and were located at an altitude of 4500 meters above sea level.

-The phenomenon of glacial retreat has worsened during the second half of the twentieth century.
-Of the former six existing glaciers, there are currently only three: El Nevado del Ruiz, Nevado de Santa Isabel and Nevado de Tolima.
-The three others had melted completely by the end of the 1970s.
-The surviving glaciers face a constant process of melting, the situation being critical for the Nevado del Tolima and Santa Isabel, whose area does not exceed two square kilometers.
-These two glaciers are expected to disappear completely between 2030 and 2040.
+The surviving glaciers face a constant process of melting, the situation being critical for the Tolima and Santa Isabel volcanoes, whose glacial areas are less than one square kilometer each.
+These two glaciers are expected to disappear between 2030 and 2040.

 Flora and fauna

 The park is composed of diverse ecosystems that change depending on the altitude.
 The lower regions of the park are composed of Andean forests, high Andean forests and high Andean wetlands.
 The higher regions of the park consist of the páramo and super-páramo ecosystems.
 The páramo is composed of grassland, peat bog, scrubland, swamps and lagoons and occupies 80% of the park's area.
 The super-páramo is a lunar-like landscape, composed of rocks, ashes, and sparse vegetation.

 Flora

 The area is home to 1250 species of vascular plants, 200 bryophytes, 300 lichens and 180 macroscopic fungi.
 On the lower slopes and in the valleys the Andean wax palms are dominant.
 The upper Andean forest has trees reaching up to 30 m in height.
 In the páramo, frailejones dominate the landscape and a range of mosses, lichens can be observed.
 Coulored algae can be found in the various lagoons.